bitterjug/devjournal-crypto/devjournal.markdown

 So now my list to do looks like this:

 - [x] Make indicator-list sub-view which gets installed in the whole middle frame under the ribbon.
 - [x] Attach it to the result.indicators
 - [x] Add a sub-view for indicator container
 - [ ] add editable name and description parts
 - [ ] Make sure the update/save logic works and adds a new row
 - [ ] Can we get rid of the simple subclasses of `InputView` if they do nothing more than set values like template and attributes, they could be inlined where they are instantiated.
 - [ ] Check why I can't save assumptions, and maybe write a test for it.
+- [ ] I just added a `indicator-name.handlebars` which is _the same_ as
+  `result-name.handlebars`.
+Refactor that shit!

 - [ ] Can we have a generic xxxx-container view?